 2 ¼ teaspoonregular yeast (traditional)

-5cupsvegetable shortening for frying2 ½ boxes shortening, approximately
+5cupsvegetable shortening for frying (only if deep frying)2 ½ boxes shortening, approximately

 In a separate bowl, beat eggs with a whisk and gradually add in the salt and ¾ cup vegetable oil while continuing to beat.
-Stop when it becomes lighter in colour (about 2 minutes).
-Then add milk.
-Add yeast mixture.
+Stop when it becomes lighter in color (about 2 minutes).

 Move onto a floured board and knead for 15 minutes. *** if you have a dough hook with your stand mixer - use it and save yourself some work!
 This is what it's for.
 Just make sure you grease the bowl and the hook first.